 About Douglas Ward

 Douglas Ward has played the piano accordion for over 50 years (for 17 years professionally.)
-In his youth he won many accordion competitions in the UK.
+In his youth he participated in and either won or came runer up in many accordion competitions in the UK.

 The instrument has taken him literally around the world, first as a small group leader aboard the large ocean liners Queen Elizabeth, Queen Mary and Queen Elizabeth 2 (QE2), all now retired from the trans-Atlantic crossing service.